Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 5. You earn just over the income limit

-Local DPA programs (Home In 5, Flagstaff CHAP, Home Plus configurations) have income caps.
+Local DPA programs (Home in Five, Flagstaff CHAP, Home Plus configurations) have income caps.
 If you barely exceed the cap, you push into national programs (Chenoa, Arrive, Essex) which offer less assistance and tend to price higher.
 Sometimes the differential isn't worth it.

 Five situations where DPA almost always wins

-• You qualify for the lower-income tier on Home In 5 (≤$87,680 AMI) — the enhanced pricing usually makes DPA cheaper than non-DPA at that tier.
+• You qualify for the lower-income tier On Home in Five (≤$87,680 AMI) — the enhanced pricing usually makes DPA cheaper than non-DPA at that tier.

 • You'll stay in the home long-term (forgivable forgives in full) and don't have the down payment saved.